PSYCHOTHERAPY

 These are not simply thoughts to reframe, but nervous system patterns shaping experience in real time.

-Therapy at this level is not about adding more insight, but increasing the capacity to stay with internal experience without defaulting to old survival responses.
+This is a depth-oriented approach that focuses not only on insight, but on increasing the capacity to remain present with internal experience without automatically reverting to old survival responses.
 As this capacity grows, experience becomes more tolerable, reactions less automatic, and a greater sense of continuity emerges.

 Let everything happen to you